arminnh/cpl-scala-web-application/extensions.md

 ### Textual Explanation of the Feature
 Allow for static files such as images, CSS files, and JavaScript files to be served through the browser.
 ### Textual Explanation of the Solution
 Files in /src/public/ can be served through the browser.
-In ProManApp, routes that start with "/public/" are handled by the `staticFile(filename: Strong, request: Request)` function.
-This function tries to return the file with the given relative filename starting from src/.
+In ProManApp, routes that start with "/public/" are handled by the `staticFile(filename: String, request: Request)` function.
+This function tries to return the file with the given relative filename starting from /src/.
 If the file does not exist, a NotFound response is returned.